ErfanParasti/sound-fix-vmware-linux/README.md

 ## ❤️ Author

-Created by [your-name] – because no one deserves glitchy sound.
+Created by your friend – because no one deserves glitchy sound.